 A challenging sequence of curriculum knowledge within the music curriculum ensures children are able to distinguish sounds from a range of instruments, use voice to display a range of musical features, as well as learning how to write musical notation.
 This, alongside composer studies, allows children to develop an understanding of their culture, as well as others through the musical world.

-A bespoke drama curriculum enables pupils to be confident in themselves to speak clearly, develop their imagination and become skilled performers.
+A bespoke creative arts curriculum enables pupils to be confident in themselves to speak clearly, develop their imagination and become skilled performers.
 Pupils will be confident and resilient in the rehearsal process and will improve empathy towards others, to enable them to engage positively with their peers.